Learning general conditional independence structures via the neighbourhood lattice: Background

-\begin{exa}[A compositional graphoid that is not probabilistically representable] \citet{studeny1989multiinformation} gave the following example of a graphoid that is not probabilistically representable.
-Consider a ground set with four elements, $\ground=\{a,b,c,d\}$.
-We use generic letters to denote each element in order to avoid associating this example with any random vector or distribution.
-Then $\graphoid$ is defined by the following relations combined with their symmetric counterparts:

-In the last display, $A,C\subset\ground$ and $A\cap C=\emptyset$.
-Then it is easy to check that this defines a compositional graphoid.
-That it cannot be represented by any distribution follows from Proposition~5 in \citet{studeny1989multiinformation}. \end{exa}
+\begin{example}[Graphical models] Consider the graph $\gr$ shown in Figure~\ref{fig:exa:gr} with $d = 15$ nodes.
+We can associate to $\gr$ its separation graphoid $\graphoid(\gr)$.
+If $\prob$ is a Gaussian $\normalN(0,\Sigma)$ faithful to $\gr$ \citep[such a Gaussian always exists; see][]{lnenicka2007,amini2022perfectness}, then $\ind(\prob) = \ind(\gr)$ is a compositional graphoid.
+This graph will serve as a recurring example.
+More generally, our framework applies to other graphical model types (DAGs, chain graphs, etc.) as their separation properties also yield compositional graphoids. \end{example}

+The previous example can be substantially generalized: \begin{lemma} If $\nu$ belongs to either of the following families of distributions, then $\ind(\nu)$ (the CI structure of $\nu$) gives rise to a compositional graphoid: \begin{enumerate} \item Distributions faithful to some (not-necessarily-parametric) graphical model $G$ (e.g., UG, DAG, chain graph, mixed graph, etc.). \item Regular Gaussian distributions, even those that are not faithful to any graph. \end{enumerate} \end{lemma}

+The first part follows from \citet[Theorem 1]{lauritzen2018unifying}.
+The second is a known property of Gaussian distributions \citep[e.g., Corollary~2.4 in][]{studeny2006probabilistic}.
+Other examples of compositional graphoids include symmetric binary distributions, max-linear Bayesian networks, discrete determinantal point processes, and MTP2 distributions.
+Our framework applies to all such families without requiring \emph{a priori} knowledge of the specific model type or structure.

+The following examples further motivate our work by illustrating the existence of non-graphical compositional graphoids.
+This demonstrates that, in addition to (a) subsuming existing graphical approaches and (b) removing the need to fix a particular graph type in advance, the neighbourhood lattice can model structures that \emph{cannot} be represented by a graph.

+\begin{example}[A compositional graphoid that is not probabilistically representable] \cite{studeny1989multiinformation} provided an example of a compositional graphoid on $\ground=\{a,b,c,d\}$ defined by relations $a\indep b\given\{c,d\}$, $c\indep d\given a$, $c\indep d\given b$, $a\indep b$, their symmetric versions, and trivial independencies, which cannot be represented by any probability distribution (cf. Proposition~5 therein). \end{example}

-\begin{exa}[Gaussoids that are not UGs] \citet{lnenicka2007} constructed examples of Gaussoids that are not $\Sigma$-representable.
-Suppose any such Gaussoid $\graphoid$ was in fact repesented by a UG, so there is some UG $\gr$ such that $\graphoid=\graphoid(\gr)$.
-Then, by another result of \cite[Corollary~3]{lnenicka2007}, we could find a Gaussian $\prob=\normalN(0,\Sigma)$ such that $\graphoid(\prob)=\graphoid(\gr)$, which contradicts the fact that $\graphoid$ is not Gaussian (i.e. $\Sigma$-representable).
-As a result, Gaussoids can furnish examples of non-graphical, compositional graphoids. \end{exa}
+\begin{example}[Gaussoids that are not UGs] \cite{lnenicka2007} constructed gaussoids that are not representable by any Gaussian distribution.
+If such a gaussoid $\graphoid$ were representable by an undirected graph (UG) $\gr$, then by \citet[Corollary~3]{lnenicka2007}, there would exist a Gaussian $\prob$ such that $\graphoid(\prob)=\graphoid(\gr)=\graphoid$, a contradiction.
+Thus, gaussoids can furnish examples of non-graphical, compositional graphoids. \end{example}